ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance-sys.md

 ## VMware vSphere version
 {: #vc_orderinginstance-vsphere-license}

-VMware vSphere® Enterprise Plus 7.0u1 is supported.
+VMware vSphere® Enterprise Plus 7 is ordered by default.

 ### Notes on upgrading to vSphere 7
 {: #vc_orderinginstance-vsphere-v6-7-upgrade}

 For vCenter Server instances with vSphere 6.7, upgrade to vSphere 7 is supported for selected configurations.
-If you want to use vSphere 7.0, you have the following options:
+If you want to use vSphere 7, you have the following options:
-* Deploy a new vSphere 7.0 instance and migrate your current workloads to the new instance.
+* Deploy a new vSphere 7 instance and migrate your current workloads to the new instance.
 * Contact VMware Solutions Support for assistance with your upgrade process.

 Migrating your workloads is recommended in the following cases: